jungaretti/dotfiles/README.md

 # Dotfiles

-_Mia Commedia._ Dotfiles, configs, and lists of my stuff that make anywhere feel like `/home`.
+_Mia Commedia._ Dotfiles, configs, and lists that make anywhere feel like `/home`.

 ## Getting Started